Jonathan Dimbleby: Family

 Dimbleby is the son of the Second World War war correspondent Richard Dimbleby, who was later to become presenter of the BBC TV current affairs programme Panorama.
-His elder brother David Dimbleby is also a current-affairs commentator and presenter of BBC programmes.
+His elder brother David Dimbleby is also a commentator on current affairs and presenter of BBC programmes.
 Jonathan wrote a biography of his father in 1975.

 Dimbleby married author, journalist, and broadcaster Bel Mooney in 1968.
 They have two children: Kitty, a journalist; and Daniel, a television producer.
 In May 2003, Dimbleby began a relationship with the soprano Susan Chilcott, with whom he lived until her death from breast cancer in September 2003.
-Later that year Dimbleby and Mooney separated and in 2006 they were divorced.
+Later that year Dimbleby and Mooney separated, and in 2006 they were divorced.
 In 2007 Dimbleby married Jessica Ray.
 They have two daughters, Daisy and Gwendolen, and live in Bristol.